Energy and the Cost Crisis

 Insulating Your Home

-People in poorly insulated homes could end up spending £968 more on their annual energy bills, than people in highly insulated homes, according to new research from the Energy and Climate Intelligence Unit.
+People in poorly insulated homes are likely to spend more on their annual energy bills than people in highly insulated homes.

 Home insulation traps heat inside a property, usually by covering areas exposed to the outside, such as roofs, floors and walls.
 If the temperature drops very quickly after the heating is switched off, it’s likely your home isn’t properly insulated.